ionxlab/math-exp-ts/README.md

 ## Usage

-Import the library and provide an expression string to evaluate or build one from symbols.
+Import the library and:

+- Provide an expression string to evaluate

+or

+- Build an expression from term operands/operators and evaluate it.